-renewable resources: resources that are regenerated over a short-term through natural and biological processes, such as forests, fisheries, and freshwater
+renewable resources: resources that are regenerated over a short term through natural and biological processes, such as forests, fisheries, and freshwater

 The health of many of the world's renewable resources is declining, including forests, fisheries, freshwater, agricultural soils, and biodiversity.
-While global deforestation rates have been declining, the world is still losing about 18 million acres of forests each year, shrinking wildlife habitats and contributing to climate change.10 Nearly 90 percent of the world's fisheries are classified by the UN as either fully or overly exploited, leading to a call for policies such as catch limits and the elimination of harmful fishing subsidies.11
+While global deforestation rates have been declining, the world is still losing about 16 million acres of forests each year, shrinking wildlife habitats and contributing to climate change.
+According to the United Nations, 93 percent of the world's fisheries are considered fully or overly fished, leading to a call for policies such as catch limits and the elimination of harmful fishing subsidies.
+11

 While freshwater is continually renewed through natural processes, only a limited amount is available for human use at any one time.
-Over 2 billion people live in countries experiencing water scarcity, with water stress expected to increase in the future as a result of climate change.12 Another water challenge is excessive reliance on groundwater.
-India in particular is facing severe depletion of groundwater, mainly as a result of electricity subsidies that artificially lower the costs of pumping water.13 In 2019 the World Economic Forum ranked water crises as the fourth most impactful global risk, behind only weapons of mass destruction, a failure to respond to climate change, and extreme weather events.14
+Over 2 billion people live in countries experiencing water scarcity, with water stress expected to increase in the future as a result of climate change.
+Another water challenge is excessive reliance on groundwater.
+India in particular is facing severe depletion of groundwater, mainly as a result of electricity subsidies that artificially lower the costs of pumping water.